Mjvolk3/torchcell/notes/user.mjvolk3.torchcell.tasks.future.md

 - [ ] For simplicity we should get rid of `preprocess_dir` and put everything into `process_dir`
 - [ ] Embeddings should be union over `gene_sets`
+- [ ] We have this strange issue that whatever is run from the terminal in docker ends up getting prepended to the `neo4j.conf` file...
+Not sure how this makes any sense. [[2024.03.21 - Terminal Commands Copied into neo4j.conf File|dendron://torchcell/neo4j.conf#20240321---terminal-commands-copied-into-neo4jconf-file]]

 ## Far Future